 Between the months of July 2017 and August 2017, Carney Bates & Pulliam, PLLC and Lieff Cabraser Heimann & Bernstein LLP filed class actions against the Walt Disney Company, Viacom, Inc., and Kiloo ApS and their affiliated partners in California federal courts.

-These actions are being brought by parents of children who, while playing these companies’ games via smart phone apps, have had their personally identifying information exfiltrated by the companies and their partners for future commercial exploitation in direct violation of the federal Children’s Online Privacy Protection Act (“COPPA”), 15 U.S.C. §§ 6501–6506, as well as numerous state laws.
+These actions are being brought by parents of children who, while playing these companies’ games via smart phone apps, have had their personally identifying information exfiltrated by the companies and their partners for future commercial exploitation in direct violation of state and federal laws.
 Plaintiffs seek damages and court injunctions forcing the companies to cease these practices and sequester all illegally obtained information.